Hyde and Go Tweet

 Hyde and Go Tweet is a 1960 Warner Bros.
 Merrie Melodies animated short directed by Friz Freleng.
-The voices were performed by Mel Blanc.
+All of the voices were performed by Mel Blanc.
 The short was released on May 14, 1960, and stars Tweety and Sylvester.

-The short is the third directed by Freleng based on Robert Louis Stevenson's 1886 novella Strange Case of Dr. Jekyll and Mr. Hyde.
+The short is the third directed by Freleng based on Robert Louis Stevenson's 1886 novella Strange Case of Dr. Jekyll and Mr. Hyde following Dr. Jerkyl's Hide (also starring Sylvester) and Hyde and Hare (starring Bugs Bunny).
 The title is a play on the game hide and go seek.
-It was featured in the film Daffy Duck's Quackbusters, with new animation showing Sylvester in Daffy's office.
+It was featured in the film Daffy Duck's Quackbusters, with new animation showing Sylvester in Daffy Duck's office.